janejuenyang/internal_projects/README.md

 pipreqs --ignore .venv --scan-notebooks --force
 ```

-if you encounter issues with connecting to pipy, you can change the server by adding the following: `--pypi-server <url>`
+If you encounter issues with connecting to pipy, you can change the server by adding the following: `--pypi-server <url>`

 ## Docker